The-Viper-One/Invoke-DomainDictionary/README.md

 ### Commands
 ```
 Invoke-DomainDictionary                        # Run with default options
-Invoke-DomainDictionary -Permuate Y          # Run with permutations
 Invoke-DomainDictionary -Domain [Domain]       # Speciy the domain from which to collect from
-Invoke-DomainDictionary -Console Y           # Output to console only
+Invoke-DomainDictionary -File [PATH\FileName]  # Specify name of output file
 ```

 ### Basic Run